 Are you planning a trip to Iceland?
 Iceland is an enchanting destination that everyone should visit at least once in his or her life.
-Visitors are always amazed and impressed by the breathtaking scenery, friendly people, and unique island culture that they find in this easternmost country of Europe.
+Visitors are always amazed and impressed by the breathtaking scenery, friendly people, and unique island culture in this westernmost country of Europe.

-Further, according to legend, Reykjavik was founded in the year 874, so it’s had quite a few years to grow and develop into the exciting and special city that it is today.
+Further, according to legend, Reykjavik was founded in 874, so it’s had quite a few years to grow and develop into the exciting and special city it is today.

-Truly, they are all lovely and they all offer something for everyone, but each has its own character, so some of them may match better with your personality and preferences than others.
+Truly, they are all lovely and offer options to suit various interests.
+Still, each has its character, so some may match better with your personality and preferences than others.

-To learn more about some of the different neighborhoods in Reykjavik and some of the best hotels in each of them, read on.
-You’ll be a lot better prepared to choose and reserve after reading this post.
+Read on to learn more about some of the different neighborhoods in Reykjavik and some of the best hotels in each.
+After reading this post, You’ll be better prepared to choose and reserve.

 - Downtown Reykjavik/City Center

 - Where to Stay in Downtown Reykjavik

 - Where to Stay in the Old West Side